niedev/awesome-google-play-apps/README.md

 ### Music

 - [Shazam: Discover songs & lyrics in seconds](https://play.google.com/store/apps/details?id=com.shazam.android) - Shazam will identify any song in seconds.
 Discover, artists, lyrics, videos & playlists, all for free.
-- [SoundCloud - Play Music, Audio & New Songs](https://play.google.com/store/apps/details?id=com.soundcloud.android) - SoundCloud is more than a streaming service, it’s an open global community for anyone to upload any sound for immediate discovery.
+- [SoundCloud - Play Music, Audio & New Songs](https://play.google.com/store/apps/details?id=com.soundcloud.android) - SoundCloud is more than a streaming service, its an open global community for anyone to upload any sound for immediate discovery.
-- [Musixmatch - Lyrics for your music](https://play.google.com/store/apps/details?id=com.musixmatch.android.lyrify) - Musixmatch is the world’s largest collection of song lyrics used by millions of people to get instant time synced lyrics for YouTube, Spotify, Pandora and more.
+- [Musixmatch - Lyrics for your music](https://play.google.com/store/apps/details?id=com.musixmatch.android.lyrify) - Musixmatch is the worlds largest collection of song lyrics used by millions of people to get instant time synced lyrics for YouTube, Spotify, Pandora and more.
-- [Genius — Song Lyrics & More](https://play.google.com/store/apps/details?id=com.genius.android) - Genius is the world’s biggest collection of song lyrics and crowdsourced musical knowledge.
+- [Genius — Song Lyrics & More](https://play.google.com/store/apps/details?id=com.genius.android) - Genius is the world's biggest collection of song lyrics and crowdsourced musical knowledge.

 ### Programming

-- [GitHub](https://play.google.com/store/apps/details?id=com.github.android) - There’s a lot you can do on GitHub that doesn’t require a complex development environment – like sharing feedback on a design discussion, or reviewing a few lines of code.
+- [GitHub](https://play.google.com/store/apps/details?id=com.github.android) - Theres a lot you can do on GitHub that doesnt require a complex development environment – like sharing feedback on a design discussion, or reviewing a few lines of code.
 - [Pydroid 3 - IDE for Python 3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) - Pydroid 3 is the most easy to use and powerful educational Python 3 IDE for Android.
 - [Cxxdroid - C++ compiler IDE for mobile development](https://play.google.com/store/apps/details?id=ru.iiec.cxxdroid) - Cxxdroid is the most easy to use educational C and C++ IDE for Android.
 - [Learn DS & Algo, Programming Interview Preparation](https://play.google.com/store/apps/details?id=free.programming.programming) - GeeksforGeeks is a one-stop destination for programmers.